What Size Extension Cord Do I Need?

 Here are some things to look out for when purchasing an extension cord:

-- Don’t go smaller than 16gauge – Long extension cards smaller than 16gauge with a load on them can heat up quickly (and possibly catch fire)
+- Don’t go smaller than 16 gauge – Long extension cords smaller than 16 gauge with a load on them can heat up quickly (and possibly catch fire)

 - Beware the “big cord” – Just because an extension cord is bigger in diameter than another doesn’t mean that it can handle more amperage.
 Some extension cords are made for heavy abuse and have more plastic on them to protect the wires inside.
 Always read the label before buying